NailikGit/TG-Character-Sheet/README.md

 # TG-Character-Sheet
-command line character sheet program
+command line character sheet program for a rpg ruleset by my friend